The Way to the King

 1. Exodus 18:21-22 - Jethro advises Moses to appoint capable leaders to help govern the people.

-2. 1 Samuel 16:7 - God tells Samuel that He looks at the heart, not outward appearances, when choosing a leader (referring to David).
+2. 1 Samuel 16:7 - God tells Samuel that He looks at the heart, not outward appearance, when choosing a leader.

 4. 1 Timothy 3:1-13 - Paul outlines the qualifications for church leaders, emphasizing character and integrity.

-- Exodus: Discusses Moses as a leader and the establishment of leadership structures.
+- Exodus: Details the leadership of Moses and the establishment of Israel.

-- 1 Samuel: Chronicles the transition from judges to kings, focusing on Saul and David’s leadership.
+- 1 Samuel: Chronicles the transition from judges to kings, focusing on Saul and David.

-- Nehemiah: Highlights Nehemiah’s leadership in rebuilding Jerusalem’s walls and managing opposition.
+- Nehemiah: Illustrates effective leadership in rebuilding Jerusalem and restoring the people.

-- Acts: Illustrates the leadership of the apostles in the early church and their reliance on the Holy Spirit.
+- Acts: Describes the leadership of the apostles in the early church.

 Eva is preparing your results...